tagohd/mono/Concepts/SOUL Fusion.md

+sudoChange:: MATH!
+And also lots of words.
+Priority:: 1
+#sudoChange #unseenByLun

 - **SOUL Fusion** is the process by which two or more [[SOUL|SOULS]] are fused into a single unit, known as an ÜBERSOUL.
 - An individual SOUL begins to lose integrity at [[Mana]] concentrations in excess of 121 TEj.
 	- This is known as the Ejiofor limit, $L_E$